Check which supplies of sport, physical recreation, and physical education services qualify for exemption from VAT.

 Even if you are a charitable body that is also an eligible body, your club will be charged VAT on most goods and services you buy in, including building work such as the construction of pavilions, clubhouses and facilities for playing sport.

-Paragraphs 2.5 explains that you might not be able to reclaim all or any of the VAT you incur.
+Paragraph 2.5 explains that you might not be able to reclaim all or any of the VAT you incur.
 We strongly suggest that you budget for any irrecoverable VAT when considering your future expenditure, particularly when undertaking major projects.
 Applications for grants (such as those funded by the National Lottery) should take account of any irrecoverable VAT.

 2.4 Reclaim the VAT you incur on non-business activities as input tax